hyperledger/iroha-2-docs/src/guide/build.md

     (2021 edition), please consult the
     [troubleshooting](#troubleshooting-rust-toolchain) section.

-The installation of Rust Toolchain is normally a straightforward process, but we've added [troubleshooting](./troubleshooting/installation-issues.md#troubleshooting-rust-toolchain) details for each stage in case you experience issues with the installation process.
+Installing the Rust Toolchain is normally a straightforward process, but we've added [troubleshooting](./troubleshooting/installation-issues.md#troubleshooting-rust-toolchain) details for each stage, in case you experience issues with the installation process.

 The easiest way to get the official `rustup` script is to run: